Algeciras campaign: Aftermath

 In France the campaign was represented as a victory, as Linois' genuine achievements at Algeciras were followed by exaggerated reports of Troude's defence in Conil Bay in which the second battle was represented as a significant success against a more numerous British force.
-Troude had shown skill and bravery in the engagement, but his subsequent reputation was largely built on the strength of a report sent to Paris by Dumanoir le Pelley which was based on a letter written by Captain Troude.
-In the letter, he claimed that he had fought not only Venerable and Thames, but also Caesar and Spencer (misidentified in the report as Superb).
-Troude stated that he had not only driven all of these ships off, but that he had also completely destroyed Venerable by driving the ship ashore.
+Troude had shown skill and bravery in the engagement, but his subsequent reputation was largely built on the strength of a report sent to Paris by Dumanoir le Pelley, which was based on a letter written by Captain Troude.
+In the letter, he claimed that he had fought not only Venerable and Thames but also Caesar and Spencer (misidentified in the report as Superb).
+Troude stated that he had not driven all of those ships off and also completely destroyed Venerable by driving the ship ashore.
 Troude was subsequently promoted and highly praised, holding a number of important active commands in the French Navy.
 In Spain, the outcome of the campaign infuriated the Spanish government and contributed to the souring of the Franco-Spanish alliance.
 The Spanish demanded that the Spanish forces then stationed at Brest on the French Atlantic coast return to Spanish waters, and Spanish pressure on Portugal was relaxed.
 This weakening of the Franco-Spanish axis was a significant factor in the Treaty of Amiens in early 1802 that brought the French Revolutionary Wars to a close.